yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 # App2Web

-Whenever the user's device has no app owning the User-Authenticating Authorization Server's urls as deep links, the flow requires the help of a browser.

-This is the case when the User-Authenticating Authorization Server offers no native app, or when such an app exists but is not installed on the end-user's device.

-This is similar to the flow described in {{RFC8252}}, and referred to in {{App2App}} as **App2Web**.

-## App2Web with Brokers - Flow Diagram
 ~~~ aasvg
 {::include art/app2web-w-brokers.ascii-art}
 ~~~
 {: #app2web-w-brokers title="App2Web with brokers" }

+Whenever the user's device does not have an app owning the User-Authenticating Authorization Server's urls as deep links, the flow requires the help of a browser.

+This is the case when the User-Authenticating Authorization Server offers no native app, or when such an app exists but is not installed on the end-user's device.

+This is similar to the flow described in {{RFC8252}}, and referred to in {{App2App}} as **App2Web**.

 # Browser-less App2App with Broker